 Tip: If you don’t have a silhouette, DecoArt has 3 inch letter stencils that are great.
 For larger letters, you can buy wood letters like these from a craft store and either trace them or attach and paint them for a quick project.

 I painted the letters in Americana Multi-surface Satin in Sky Blue.
 You can still see the edging of the letters in the stain.

 On the reverse side, I recently added the Believe text for Christmas time!
 I used the new line from DecoArt called Curb Appeal.
-The Modern Red color is perfect shade of red for my little wood sign and I don’t have to worry about it fading or cracking outdoors.
+It’s specifically for outdoors and fade resistant.
+The bold red color is perfect shade of red for my little wood sign and I don’t have to worry about it fading or cracking outdoors.

 If you are looking for more project ideas on how to use these fabulous craft paints, I am joining with several talented DIY ers who share my love of paint and power tools.
 Check them out!